kment/GERBLS/docs/source/basic_usage.rst

 Basic usage
 ===========

-.. attention:: **Basic usage has limited functionality and is designed for quick-start testing.** To leverage the full functionality of GERBLS, see :doc:`full_usage`.
+.. attention:: **The basic usage setup has limited functionality and omits many features in favor of a quick-start setup.** To leverage the full functionality of GERBLS, see :doc:`full_usage`.

 Overview
 --------